alexpw/clawk/README.md

 I basically see this as part of a larger pipeline, for when you can do something easier with clawk than with `sed`, `grep`, `cut`, `tr`, `wc`, and all the others, especially when you need to manipulate edn/json/etc.

+## Flow

+Clawk is itself a pipeline of operations, all of which are optional:

+`trim decode filter mapper (remove nil?) concat reducer encoder printer`

+You can opt it to these steps by providing a `--mapper` or enabling `--concat`, for example, but by default, clawk will do as little work as it can.

 ## Usage

 `$ clawk [options] [expressions-and-or-files]`